Learn the RIGHT way to put vinyl on mugs, including how to pick out the best mug, design, and vinyl for results that look great and last!

 So even though you may have creases in your transfer tape, you won’t have creases in our vinyl.
 This is the secret to putting vinyl around a curved surface like this.

 Take off all the transfer tape.
 Your goal is to see perfectly smooth and clear vinyl on your mug with no creases.

-To learn how to apply a layered vinyl decal to a mug, please watch the video.
+To learn how to apply a layered vinyl decal to a mug, please watch this video.

 Get my free SVG cut files and patterns for the Vinyl Transfer Mugs

 Vinyl mugs are fun and easy IF you do it the right way.
 Now, even though I did the dishwasher test, I still tend to hand wash my vinyl mugs.
 It’s your choice.
-So go ahead and put your mugs in the dishwasher, but with the understanding that after the 100th time they might not look so great.
+So go ahead and put your mugs in the dishwasher (top rack only), but with the understanding that after the 100th time they might not look so great.
+(Or be prepared to seal your vinyl first.)
 But hey, you can always remake it, right?

 If you make one of these vinyl transfer mugs, please share a photo in our Facebook group or tag me on social media with #makershowandtell.